rob-c/XCache_Testing_Fun/docs/xcache_server_setup.md

 [Here be Old Instructions](xcache_server_setup_old.md)

+Most of these new instructions are similar to https://cloud-pg.github.io/CachingOnDemand/BARE/ but I've updated this to include some additional fixes and suggestions for hosting an xcache for gridpp.

 ## Setting up the XCache via SystemD

 ### Setup the host to support XRootD with grid X509 authentication